donapieppo/cmsino/README.md

 only the contents (snippets) leaving you, the rails developer and web designer, with your editor (vim?), your rails gems and no web interface.

+When https://github.com/geraudmathe/Locomotive-fundamentals says "Developing a LocomotiveCMS site should not require Ruby on Rails knowledge" we say "Developing site with Cmsino require Ruby on Rails knowledge".

 ## Contributing

 1. Fork it